ai2cm/fv3core/README.md

 ## License
 FV3Core is provided under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-# Development Guidelines
+# Development guidelines

-## File Structure / Conventions
+## File structure / conventions
 The main functionality of the FV3 dynamical core, which has been ported from the Fortran version in the fv3gfs-fortran repo, is defined using GT4py stencils and python 'compute' functions in fv3core/stencils.
 The core is comprised of units of calculations